 In the medium term, the aim is to integrate more schools from Maun into the program and thus make participation possible for more children.
 The Knyphausen Foundation regularly finances "Train the Trainer Courses" as well as project-accompanying workshops to strengthen the local project managers of the partner organisation in their work with children.

-The association FEYS was founded at the end of 2015.
-Boletlo James Pitseyagae, board member of the association, has been organising voluntary projects for children and young people in Maun and the surrounding area since 2007.
-He together with Gosegonna Pretty Rabosigo as the permanent employees are supported by eight local volunteers and older Junior Ranger in certain activities.
-The association's objectives include the promotion of educational work with children and young people as well as the protection and sustainable development of the region's natural and cultural heritage.
-A cooperation between the Knyphausen Foundation and FEYS has existed since the beginning of 2016.
+The FEYS association was founded at the end of 2015.
+The FEYS team has been organising voluntary projects for children and young people in Maun and the surrounding area since 2007.
+Gosegonna Pretty Rabosigo is the project coordinator.
+She is supported by a team of young volunteers and older Junior Rangers in the environmental projects.
+The association's goals include the promotion of educational work with children and young people as well as the protection and sustainable development of the region's natural and cultural heritage.
+Cooperation between the Knyphausen Foundation and FEYS has existed since the beginning of the year 2017.